valaxy/jquery-box-layout/readme.md

-> This is under development, and don't finish

 # Introduction
+[Flex-Layout](http://www.w3.org/TR/css3-flexbox/) is W3C standard
-box-layout is like below, you can easily config a json to create this layout.
+This AMD/CMD module gives you a easily used function which you can config a json to create flex-layout.
-It is a AMD module
 ![ ](doc/basic.png)

 # Example
-First, create a html(below is jade code) like this.
+First, create a html(below is jade).

 ```jade
 div.everything